Low white blood cell count

 Common causes of a low white blood cell count include:

 - infections such as HIV or hepatitis

-- autoimmune disorders, like rheumatoid arthritis
+- autoimmune conditions like rheumatoid arthritis

 Agranulocytosis and neutropenia are conditions that cause a low white blood cell count.

-Treating a low white blood cell count
+Check if you have a low white blood cell count

 A blood test can tell you if your white blood cell count is low.

 Treatment for a low white blood cell count